simeonwetzel/sdsadocs/docs/connectors.md

    - Includes the feature name, description, and all properties.
    - Useful for queries about specific places.

-*Example search for a single feature: in this case "Frauenkirche in Dresden"*:
+*Example search for a feature stored in a individual feature document: in this case "Frauenkirche in Dresden"*:
 ![image](https://github.com/user-attachments/assets/8d2561ca-23be-471c-ac6d-cd342b8a871d)